Magma Ocean Waves and Thermal Variability on Lava Worlds: Magma oceans in thermal equilibrium

 where $T_{\rm s}$ is the actual surface (blackbody) temperature (eq.~\ref{eq:Tsurfacerad}), and $T_{\rm p}$ is the surface potential temperature, defined as the temperature a parcel would have if brought adiabatically from the interior to the surface.
 Formally $T_{\rm p}$ is a free parameter; it is a proxy for the mantle adiabat which is determined not only by tidal heating but also by radiogenic heating and the gravitational heat of formation, and the details of the planet's formation history.
 In section \ref{subsec:deep}, we will see that, given a planet mass, radius, and orbital period, only a certain value of $T_{\rm p}$ allows for a stable thermal equilibrium between tidal heating and convective cooling.

 For $Ra \gg Ra_{\rm c}$, the bulk interior relaxes toward an adiabat, while the superadiabatic gradient is confined to boundary layers that regulate the net heat flux \citep[e.g.][]{schubert2001mantle}.
 Experiments constrain the dynamic viscosity of near-liquidus peridotitic melt at low pressures to be ${\sim} 0.01 {-} 0.1~{\rm Pa~s}$ \citep[e.g.][]{dingwell2004viscosity,liebske2005viscosity}{}{}, increasing to 100 Pa~s for smaller melt fractions \citep[e.g.][]{kushiro1986viscosity,rubie2003mechanisms}{}{}.
 For the magma ocean parameters we will determine later (section \ref{subsec:deep}), $Ra \gg Ra_{\rm c}$.
-As the ocean cools by convection, crystallization may build compositional inversions: dense cumulates or a compacting mush atop lighter material.
-Such stratified arrangements are Rayleigh-Taylor (RT) unstable \citep[e.g.][]{Chandrasekhar1961,turcotte2002geodynamics,SOLOMATOV201581} and overturn on timescale $\tau_{\rm RT}$, where\footnote{This form of $\tau_{\rm RT}$ corresponds to the fastest linear mode in a boundary layer.
-In the limit of long wavelength perturbations in a finite slab, one obtains $\tau_{\rm RT}^{-1}\propto d^2$ \citep[][]{elkins2003magma,elkins2005early}.}

-with $\Delta\rho$ being the density contrast in the biphasic layer of thickness $d$, and $C_{\rm RT}$ is a geometric coefficient of order unity \citep[e.g.][]{wilcock1991rayleigh,brown1989rayleigh}.
-If $\tau_{\rm RT}$ is long relative to the thermal evolution timescales, stratification persists and impedes large scale convective overturn.
-However, for magma ocean parameters, $\tau_{\rm RT}\sim10^{-1}-10^2$~yrs for Earth-like planets, and possibly shorter for larger planets, and is thus always shorter than secular cooling timescales \citep[see e.g.][]{SOLOMATOV201581}{}{}.
-Consequently, RT continuously removes density inversions as they form, maintaining a well-mixed interior that is adiabatic in bulk over timescales of interest.

 To see how a rocky planet with prescribed $(R_{\rm p},M_{\rm p})$ divides into liquid, solid, and intermediate ``mushy'' phases, we follow the treatment adopted for the Earth in \citet{farhat2025tides}, except that we rescale all functions therein from the depth domain to the pressure domain assuming hydrostatic balance.
 Details of the procedure are in Appendix \ref{Appendix_mantle_phase_diagram}.
 For a prescribed potential temperature $T_{\rm p}$, one obtains smooth radial profiles of temperature, pressure, and density.